-- Set MIX to minimum.

-- Set RESO to minimum.
+- Set MIX, RESO, BITE to minimum.

-- Set CUTOFF to maximum.

-- Set CHOKE to maximum.
+- Set CUTOFF, CHOKE to maximum.

-- Set BITE to minimum.

-- Make sure the master volume knob (top left) is not set to minimum.
+- Turn up the master volume knob (top left).

 Hint: During your first session, you will notice that the mix of the 4 voices gets heavily saturated, because the OUCH circuit (described further below) loves a saturated sound in order to do its thing.
 If you're looking for a more subdued ambient sound (or an even dirtier one), you can adjust the saturation level (see Advanced settings).